-Tachycardia is a rapid heart rate of more than 100 beats per minute.
-Sinus tachycardia, from the heart's sinus node, is a normal response to exercise, illness, or stress.
+Tachycardia is a rapid heart rate.
+It has a rate of more than 100 beats per minute.

-- Atria (the two smaller chambers on the top of the heart)—called supraventricular tachycardias
+- Atria (upper part of the heart)—called supraventricular tachycardias

-- Ventricles (the lower chambers of the heart)—called ventricular tachycardia
+- Ventricles (the lower part of the heart)—called ventricular tachycardia

-This condition can be life-threatening, but it can be treated.
+This condition can be life threatening.
+It can be treated.
 If you think you or someone you know has this condition, call for emergency medical services right away.